 The Package: I used all preservation/ conservation materials in the mats, backing and the topped it off with Museum Glass.

 by JD Challenger

-To the left is a detail from this piece.
+To the right is a detail from this piece.

 The artist remarqued this silkscreen with a signed, hand-drawn image.

 Silkscreen on paper with Remarque in bottom left corner.